-The odds are pretty high that you and your spouse or partner communicate differently.
+The odds are pretty high that you and those you live and work with communicate differently.

-One of you likes to handle things right away.
-The other needs to sit on it a while.
-You prefer to talk through the issue, and your partner wants to think through it first, then talk.
+Maybe you prefer to talk through an issue, and your boss wants to think through it first, then talk.

-Sometimes it feels like you speak two different languages.
+Sometimes it feels like you and those close to you speak different languages.

 But did you know that you and your partner can communicate differently and still have a healthy, happy relationship?

-Healthy communication doesn't require that you share information or handle conflict exactly the same way.
-In fact, it's often our differences that make us more interesting, even more attractive to another person.
+Healthy communication doesn’t require that you share information or handle conflict exactly the same way.
+In fact, it’s often our differences that make us more interesting and attractive to another person.

-One of the best ways to improve your relationship is by learning more about your partner’s style, as well as your own.
+One of the best ways to improve your relationship is by learning more about your partner’s communication style, as well as your own.
 Here are four types of communication styles you might recognize.

 A common communication difference is the style of the “amplifier” and that of the “condenser.”